Willy Mutunga

-Willy Munyoki Mutunga (born 16 June 1946) is a Kenyan lawyer, intellectual, reform activist, and was the Commonwealth Special Envoy to the Maldives.
+Willy Munyoki Mutunga, EGH (born 16 June 1946) is a Kenyan lawyer, intellectual, reform activist, and was the Commonwealth Special Envoy to the Maldives.
 He is also an active member of the Justice Leadership Group.
 He is the retired Chief Justice of Kenya and President of the Supreme Court of Kenya.

 Background

 Mutunga's father, Mzee Mutunga Mbiti, worked as a tailor in the small town of Kilonzo, Nzambani in Kitui District.
 He died in 1985.
 His mother, Mbesa Mutunga, died in 1982.

 Mutunga attended Ithookwe Primary School before proceeding to Kitui School for his Kenya Certificate of Education exams.
 He was the first student to score six points in the exams (an "A" in all subjects), earning him a place at the Strathmore College for his "A" levels.
 Mutunga received a Bachelor of Laws degree from the University of Dar Es Salaam in 1971 and a Master of Laws from the University of Dar es Salaam in 1974.
 Mutunga joined the law faculty at the University of Nairobi as a lecturer, becoming the first indigenous Kenyan to teach constitutional law at the university level.
 In the late 1980s, he received his Doctorate of Laws from the Osgoode Hall Law School at York University in Toronto.

 On 13 May 2011, the Judicial Service Commission of Kenya recommended to President Mwai Kibaki that he appoint Mutunga as chief justice of Kenya.
 After consulting with Prime Minister Raila Odinga, Kibaki made the appointment, and the National Assembly approved it on 15 June 2011.
 He was sworn into office on 20 June 2011.
-Because of Kenya's mandatory retirement age of 70, Mutunga must leave office no later than 16 June 2017.
+Because of Kenya's mandatory retirement age of 70, Mutunga was to leave office on a date not later than 16 June 2017.

 Mutunga has been married twice.
 He has a son and a daughter from his first marriage.
 He had two other sons with different women in 1993 and 1999.

 On 20 July 2000, he married professor Beverle Michele Lax in San Mateo, California.
 He filed for a divorce on 13 May 2010.